ggonnella/gfapy/manual/references.md

 ### Virtual lines

 The order of the lines in GFA is not prescribed.
-Therefore, during parsing, or constructing a gfapy in memory, it is possible that a line is referenced to, before it is added to the gfapy instance.
+Therefore, during parsing, or constructing a Gfa in memory, it is possible that a line is referenced to, before it is added to the Gfa instance.
-Whenever this happens, gfapy creates a "virtual" line instance.
+Whenever this happens, Gfapy creates a "virtual" line instance.

 Users do not have to handle with virtual lines, if they work with complete and valid GFA files.